How do you explain an electrical issue properly to get the help that you need?

 It’s not important to learn every electrical term except if you are planning to become your own electrician.
 It would most likely be a waste of your time if you do.
 Getting acquainted with the frequently used basic terms is enough to have a clear conversation with your electrician and find solutions for any electrical problem you may have.

-If you are looking for a professional electrician for your home, contact Phase 1 Electric for high-quality and affordable services.
+If you are looking for a professional electrician for your home, contact Phase 1 Electric Services for high-quality and affordable services.
 Our licensed electricians are available 24/7 for all your electrical emergencies.

 What are the basic electrical terms?